Olivia is a freelance content marketer and a reading enthusiast.

 It Starts With an Unusual Night at the Theater

-The instant impression is that of watching a thrilling, fine-crafted story, similar to that in a TV series.
-With a clear and balanced voice, Emily introduces the setting and the characters and the way the writing focuses on one character, next another one in a large cast, creates impressions of action and familiarity.
+The instant impression is that of following a thrilling, fine-crafted story, similar to that in a TV series.
+With a clear and balanced voice, Emily introduces the setting and the characters.
+The way her writing focuses on one character than on another one in a large cast rapidly creates an engaging, familiar world.

-The same night the flu strikes the world, starting its destruction.
+The same night the flu pandemic strikes the world's population, starting its destruction.
 The following quote expresses how Miranda Carroll, Arthur's ex-wife, perceives this new world.

 The unwinding of this ball of connections is Station Eleven's body.
 The narrative moves back and forth from Kirsten, and her current extended family, to familiar characters from the past, their lives, and their struggles.

-Young People's Adventures Combined With a Lady's View of the World
+Youth Adventures and a Lady's View of the World

 However, Station Eleven is also a hip novel.